dnjackson/eos/content/tutorials/design-general/beyond-ui/index.md

 The downside of all this success is that people sometimes forget that UI design is only part of [software design](../design-vs-engineering).
 A good user interface is necessary for a good user experience but it’s not sufficient.
 Just as important—maybe more important—is the underlying functionality, defined by the concepts that the software provides.

 In my book, I open with a story about Dropbox.
 Its UI design is state of the art, but people still get confused and end up deleting other people’s files.
-The reason, I explain, is that the underling conceptual model is confusing.
+The reason, I explain, is that the underlying conceptual model is confusing.

 To see how UX is more than the UI, consider three widgets that let the user do a thumbs-up on something: